Healthy Homes Assessment Ngaio

 Draught Stopping Ngaio

-If a draft can be noticed from gaps that are not adequate or holes that it requirements to be closed.
+If a draught is noticed from gaps that are not adequate or holes that it needs to be closed.

 draught stopping building inspections